bbartling/open-fdd/README.md

                  index_col='Date',
                  parse_dates=True).rolling('5T').mean()
 ```
 ### More to come to incorporate G36 central cooling and heating plants (See PDF 2021 G36 that includes these equations in the PDF folder).
 Please submit a github issue or start a github conservation to request additional features.
-Pull requests encouraged to promote a community based free open source tool to help promote ASHRAE, HVAC optimization, and building carbon reduction.
+Pull requests encouraged to promote a community based free open source tool to help promote ASHRAE, HVAC optimization, and building carbon reduction efforts.

 ## Author